Comédie du Cap: Destruction and legacy

-Several of the artists became a part of the Dominguan refugees to the United States and contributed to the artistsic life: the principal dancer Jean-Baptiste Francisquy, Jean Baptiste Le Sueur Fontaine (director in 1780-93) and Jeanne-Marie Marsan, Mme.
+Several of the artists became a part of the Dominguan refugees to the United States and contributed to the artistic life: the principal dancer Jean-Baptiste Francisquy, Jean Baptiste Le Sueur Fontaine (director in 1780–1793) and Jeanne-Marie Marsan, Mme.
 Delaure, Louis-Francois Clerville and the opera singer Mme.
 Clerville, who all became a part of the Theatre de la Rue Saint Pierre of New Orleans, all came from the Comédie du Cap.